Champion 201463 - 6250/7850W Dual Fuel Generator

 Portability

-At L28.2 x W27.2 x H25 in, the traditional open frame structure of the Champion 201463 ensures stability while facilitating convenient maintenance access to components and promoting air cooling.
-The device has been designed for tough environments and demanding outdoor use.
+With dimensions of L28.2 x W27.2 x H25 in, the traditional open frame design of the Champion 201463 ensures stability while allowing easy maintenance access to components and promoting effective air cooling.
+The featured design is ideal for the outdoors and all tough environments.

-While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 166 lbs.
-However, the lack of maneuverability can be offset with its wheel kit (⌀8") and its folding handle, which allows for convenient shifting once the generator is placed on the ground.
+Since the generator weighs 166 lbs, it will be incredibly difficult to manually lift it and transport it, even though it is technically considered to 'be portable' (in the sense that it is movable).
+However, the limited maneuverability is remedied with its wheel kit (⌀8") and its folding handle, facilitating convenient shifting once the generator is positioned on the ground.

 Features

-Included in the control panel of the 201463 are an Intelligauge meter, offering voltage, frequency, and lifetime hours readings, essential for monitoring its status and activity.
+For convenient monitoring of its status and activity, the control panel of the 201463 includes an Intelligauge meter, displaying voltage, frequency, and lifetime hours information.

-As for its security measures, the device features an overload protection (circuit breaker) and an automatic low oil shut-off, letting you use it with a peace of mind.
+Regarding security, the generator comes with an automatic low oil shut-off and an overload protection (circuit breaker), providing peace of mind during operation.
 Champion's built-in surge protector (Volt Guard™) safeguards your equipment and appliances against voltage spikes.

 The unit also benefits from the CO Shield™ technology, which monitors accumulation of poisonous carbon monoxide (CO) gas produced by the engine's exhaust when the generator is running.
 If CO Shield™ detects elevated levels of CO gas, it automatically shuts off the engine and illuminates a red LED.

-Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Champion 201463 also is packed along with the following accessories: propane hose, funnel and oil.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Champion 201463 also comes with some accessories: oil, propane hose and funnel are included.
 The official storage cover and running cover are also available, as separate purchases.

 Product Video